 Therefore, putting aside all malice and all deceit and hypocrisy and envy and all slander, like newborn babies, long for the pure milk of the word, so that by it you may grow in respect to salvation, if you have tasted the kindness of the Lord.
 [3] (v.
 1-3)

 None of these Bible passages permits hypocrisy at any time.
 There are no caveats, no “don’t be hypocritical except when” clauses.
-It is not permitted.
+Hypocrisy — simply put — is not permitted for Christians.
 It interferes with salvation, love, proper worship, and God’s wisdom.